 - (a) The Commission shall, no later than June 1 of each odd-numbered year, and in accordance with W.S.
 21-18-225 (f) and any additional provisions enacted in current session law, calculate actual gross square footage of college facilities eligible for state-supported major maintenance funding.
 The square footage data contained in the capital construction database provided by the Commission to the colleges under W.S.
-21-18-225 (b)(i), and current as of May 1 of each odd-numbered year, shall be the data used to support the request sent to the State Construction Department, with the following exceptions: - (i) Gross square footage data for an otherwise eligible building scheduled for demolition within two years of December 1 of each odd-numbered year shall not be included in the calculation. - (b) Once funding is appropriated, and to the extent funds are available, the distribution shall take place in accordance with rules and regulations promulgated by the State Construction Department.
+21-18-225 (b)(i), and current as of May 1 of each odd-numbered year, shall be the data used to support the request sent to the State Construction Management Program of the Department of Administration and Information, with the following exceptions: - (i) Gross square footage data for an otherwise eligible building scheduled for demolition within two years of December 1 of each odd-numbered year shall not be included in the calculation. - (b) Once funding is appropriated, and to the extent funds are available, the distribution shall take place in accordance with rules and regulations promulgated by the State Construction Management Program of the Department of Administration and Information.